stereotypicaldev/magical-toolbox/README.md

 ## 🚀 Usage

-Each spell in the **Magical Toolbox** is crafted for intuitive command-line execution.
-Most scripts come with their own built-in documentation or clear usage examples, ensuring you can cast them perfectly every time.
+Each script is designed for intuitive command-line execution, often including built-in documentation or examples.
+Explore, run, and modify as needed!

-Feel empowered to explore, execute, and even modify these enchantments to fit your unique needs!

 ---